 6.3 Public Transit Integration

 Chapter 7.
-South Korea Transportation as a Services Market Segmentation: By Service Type:
+South Korea Transportation as a Services Market: By Service Type:

 7.1 Individual Transportation